gatech-epic-power/epically-powerful/docs/source/pages/setup/actuators.md

     ![robstride_setup](/res/RobstrideSetup.png){width="800"}

-At this point, your actuator will be ready to use with the set CAN ID using the EpicallyPowerful actuator utilities.
+At this point, your actuator will be ready to use with the set CAN ID using the Epically Powerful actuator utilities.

 RobStride provides a tool to configure the actuator IDs, along with other parameters, and to use this you will need the CAN bus USB adapter.
 If you want additional functionality that this provides (configure additional parameters, alter internal torque limits or current gains, etc.), you will need to use their tool.